maxgio92/terraform-aws-client-vpn/README.md

 - CA's private key

 Post-apply required steps:
-- Authorization ingress
+- Configuration of the Client VPN endpoint's authorization ingress
-- OpenVPN client config file download
+- Download of the Client VPN's OpenVPN client config file download
-- OpenVPN client config file update with client private key and certificate \*
+- Update of the OpenVPN client config file with the client private key and client certificate \*

 \* They can retrieved from the module outputs.